1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

     - If you want to clean the nozzle using a brass brush for example, *never* do it when the printer is powered up and the heating process of the extruder is in progress to avoid causing a shortcut by touching the contacs with the brush.
     - *Make sure you DON'T turn the heater block!* In case you want to change the nozzle, you don't want to loosen the heater block from the hotend, so just hold the heater block in place without turning it.

-??? info "About Nozzles in General"
+??? info "About Nozzles In General"

     - When it comes down to choose the right nozzle size, it all depends on what you want to print and how detailed it should be.
 The standard size of 0.4mm the printers come with is a good starting point. <br> However, you may find yourself in the situation that you want to print more detailed objects or objects which should be more sturdy or where it doesn't matter if the surface doesn't look as clean and flat as possible, so you probably should adjust the size and switch to a smaller oder bigger diameter like 0.2-0.3mm for detailed objects and 0.6mm for the 'rougher' prints. <br> Keep in mind though that the printing time usually increases by choosing a smaller diameter and it decreases when you're using a bigger diameter due to the smaller/larger layer height that is possible to print. <br> Search the web for more specific informations about finding and choosing the right nozzle size for your project.
 You may want to start with this Article from [All3DP: The Best 3D Printer Nozzle Types, Sizes & Materials](https://www.all3dp.com/2/3d-printer-nozzle-size-material-what-to-know-which-to-buy).